SatoshiPortal/faq-bull-exchange/how-to-create-an-account.md

 In addition to a personal account, you may also create a separate business account with Bull Bitcoin.
 Many of our clients maintain both, and that is perfectly acceptable.

+Watch our step-by-step tutorial: [How to create a Bull Bitcoin account](https://youtu.be/QtbXn3bn-a0)

 ### Why Choose a Business Account ?

 A Business Account allows you to: